Soy farmers say they're getting hurt in Trump's trade war with China

 "The math is simple.
 You tax soybean exports at 25 percent, and you have serious damage to U.S. farmers,” said John Heisdorffer, a soybean grower from Keota, Iowa, and president of the American Soybean Association (ASA), in a statement.

-The growers' association said it had asked the administration to consider other ways of reducing the trade deficit and arranged for farmers and members meet with congressional lawmakers to get the administration to rethink the tariffs.
-This week, the ASA resorted "in a last-ditch social media effort" to posting pictures of individual soybean farmers and families on Twitter to appeal to the president and his advisers.
+The growers' association said it had asked the administration to consider other ways of reducing the trade deficit and arranged for farmers and members to meet with congressional lawmakers to get the administration to rethink the tariffs.
+This week, the ASA, "in a last-ditch social media effort," resorted to posting pictures of individual soybean farmers and families on Twitter to appeal to the president and his advisers.

 "This could not be happening at a worse time for U.S. farmers and ranchers," Michele Aavang, an Illinois soy farmer and Farm Bureau member, told NBC News in an email.
-She referred to the country's current trade negotiations with Mexico, the U.S. soy industry's number two customer after China, along with Canada and the EU, as well as ongoing Farm Bill discussions.
+She referred to the country's current trade negotiations with Mexico, the U.S. soy industry's No. 2 customer after China, along with Canada and the E.U., as well as ongoing Farm Bill discussions.

 The increasing turbulence in trade talks is muddying stakeholders' ability to plan.
-"Farming is like any other business, we need stability in order to make decisions concerning the future," she said.
+"Farming is like any other business," she said. "we need stability in order to make decisions concerning the future."

 Soy doesn't occupy the same space in the consumer mindset as other iconic American agricultural products like corn, wheat, pork or beef.
 But the U.S. grows $40 billion of the crop every year, second only to corn, with the majority of the soybeans being processed into animal feed.
 Soy may not be what's for dinner, but it's probably feeding what is.